Amendment to Government Agreement No. 137-2016, Regulations on environmental assessment, control, and monitoring

 Read More

-On December 20, 2022, Governmental Agreement No. 348-2022 of the Ministry of Labor and Social Security was published in the Official Gazette, whereby it was agreed to grant paid leave on Monday, December 26, 2022 and Monday, January 2, 2023, to public servants rendering services in centralized and decentralized entities of the public administration.
-As a consequence, it will be considered as a non-working day for the purposes of computation of the deadlines to be observed within the public administration, except for the exception of those who provide essential public services or those who have scheduled activities that cannot be postponed, in which case the appointing authorities must schedule the corresponding shifts to ensure the provision of services.
-The Agreement becomes effective on December 21, 2022.
+On July 9, 2025, Governmental Agreement No.116-2025 was published in the Official Gazette. of the Presidency of the Republic by means of which it was agreed to grant work leave with salary on Wednesday July 9, 2025, to public servants rendering their services in the centralized and decentralized entities of the public administration in the departments of Guatemala, Escuintla and Sacatepéquez with the purpose of evaluating the damages caused by the seismic activity registered on July 8, 2025.
+As a consequence, it will be considered a non-working day for the purposes of calculating the deadlines to be observed within the public administration, with the exception of those who provide essential public services or those who have scheduled activities that cannot be postponed, in which case the appointing authorities must schedule the corresponding shifts to ensure the provision of services.
+The Agreement becomes effective on July 9, 2025.
+For further information please contact our offices.
+Mario Salazar mario.salazar@gt.Andersen.com Mauro Hernández mauro.hernandez@gt.Andersen.com Evelyn Guerra evelyn.guerra@gt.Andersen.com

 Andersen is the Guatemalan member firm of Andersen Global, an international association of member firms comprised of tax and legal professionals worldwide.